alinush/6.824-lecture-notes/l16-memcached.md

 ### They have enormous fan-out

-Each webpage they server might generate hundreds and hundreds of reads.
+Each webpage they serve might generate hundreds and hundreds of reads.
 A little bit surprising.
 So they have to do a bunch of tricks.
 Issue the reads in parallel.
 When a single server does this, it gets a bunch of responses back, and the amount of buffering in the switches and webservers is limited, so if they're not careful